baddka/Carousel-Skill-UI/README.md

 ## Key Features
 - Smooth circular/carousel movement with configurable easing and speed
-- Center-focus effects: scale, opacity and depth layering for the selected item
+- Center-focus effects: scale and depth layering for the selected item
-- Dynamic runtime icon assignment (supports sprites and sprite atlases)
+- Dynamic runtime icon assignment (supports sprites)
-- Keyboard, mouse-wheel and controller support out of the box
+- Mouse support out of the box, Can be used for Mobile Platforms.
-- Simple API for Next / Previous / Select actions and events

 ---